arcadellama/plex-nowplaying/README.md

        --color <on|off>   Color setting.
 Default is to attempt to discover your terminal settings and set accordingly.

+              --verbose   Print every error message.

+                 --file   Point to a XML file for debugging

              --help, -h   This screen